 Packaging requirements for hazardous products vary depending on their type and specifics.
 Start preparing your items by determining their packing group:

 - Packing group I (products of great danger)

 - Packing group II (products of medium danger)

 - Packing group III (products of minor danger)

 Proper labeling of your hazardous goods is compulsory and needs close attention to detail.
-There is a huge variety of hazmat labels that mark basic characteristics of the product and handling guidelines (i.e. keeping away from heat, inhalation hazard, etc.).
+A huge variety of hazmat labels mark basic characteristics of the product and handling guidelines (i.e., keeping away from heat, inhalation hazards, etc.).
 You can learn more about hazmat labeling in the detailed labeling index.

 Choosing a reliable carrier

 The right carrier choice is one of the key points of successful hazmat transportation.
-It is principal to cooperate with experienced carriers who are familiar with the specifics of shipping dangerous goods.
+Cooperating with experienced carriers familiar with the specifics of shipping dangerous goods is principal.
 Several major carriers (FedEx, USPS, UPS, DHL) offer hazmat shipping services depending on your product’s type.
 At GoShip, we can connect you to a wide network of certified carriers that will deliver your hazardous materials safely and on time.